Best yoghurt in the UK reviewed

 Lidl Milbona Authentic Greek yoghurt

-Lidl Milbona Authentic Greek yoghurt provides great value for a yoghurt made in Greece.
+Lidl Milbona Authentic Greek yoghurt tastes amazingly rich and creamy.
+It also provides great value for a yoghurt made in Greece.

 It is a traditional, strained yoghurt which only includes milk and live cultures.